 The plug-in can add support for any data format to the browser, and they can be viewed directly in the browser, without downloading to a computer and opening it in a third-party program.
 These examples are just tiny examples of what can be done with extensions.
 The possibilities are limited mostly by the imagination of developers and demand.

 Want to find out how to use browser extensions?

 First, download the ColorPick Eyedropper extension for Google Chrome.
-Then go to another site about choosing the best chopsticks.
-The chopsticks article has a lot of images you can now analyze with that fancy new browser plugin of yours.
+Then go to any site that has a lot of images you can now analyze with that fancy new browser plugin of yours.